shairatabassum/carlo/README.md

 <br>

 In addition to the current implementation, many other enhancements can be added to the Python files, including features such as spawning pedestrians with tracking information, defining custom trajectory paths for each vehicle within CARLA.
-The NCD dataset can then be generated to train NeRFs in dynamic environments effectively.
+The dataset can then be generated to train NeRFs and state-of-the-art 3DGS methods in dynamic environments effectively.